conan-io/conan-docker-tools/modern/README.md

 We totally understand that companies and users are still using our “legacy” docker images, so we won’t deprecate them soon.
 This kind of change requires rebuilding all packages again, and depending on the number, it could take weeks.
 Thus, don’t worry, we won’t remove them from Docker hub.

 **TL;DR** New Docker images will use Ubuntu 16.04 as base and build all compilers from sources.
+Thus, all binaries generated will link with the same glibc and stdlibc++ versions.

 ### Legacy Docker Images

-If you are looking for legacy docker images (e.g. conanio/gcc10), visit [legacy](legacy) folder.
+Legacy docker images will be moved to "legacy" folder and eventually their dockerfiles will no longer be maintained in this repository (EOL to be decided).

 ### Official Docker Images